wingman1960/hyperledgerTriTrade/readme.md

 # Description
 This an application inspired by the hyperledger fabric v0.6 marble trading tutorial.
 This application handles the scenario when 3 people want to trading away their marbles with the fact that their wish can only be satisfy when the 3 people exchange their marbles at the same time in a circular way, ie, the successful exchange of marbles could not happen within one single trade.
 All trading logic happens in chaincode @ hyperledger fabric v1.0.
+## Future application:
+This will greatly increase the liquidity of one asset, without limitaion to only digital currency, provided that there is a mechanism binding that physical asset into its digital representation
 # Requirement
 - docker
 - docker-compose